Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 Introduction
 ------------
-Selenium-RC is the solution for tests that need a little more than just simple browser actions and a linear execution.
-Selenium-RC leverages the full power of programming languages, creating tests that can do things like read and write external files, make queries to a database, send emails with test reports, and practically anything else a user can do with a normal application.
+Selenium-RC is the solution for tests that need more than  simple browser actions and linear execution.
+Selenium-RC uses the full power of programming languages to create more complex tests like reading and writing files, querying a database, emailing test results.

-You will want to use Selenium-RC whenever your test requires logic not supported by running a script from Selenium-IDE.
-What sort of logic could this be?
+You'll want to use Selenium-RC whenever your test requires logic not supported by Selenium-IDE.
+What logic could this be?
 For example, Selenium-IDE does not directly support:

 * condition statements